threatstack/authkeys/README.md

 `authkeys [username]` will look up the user in LDAP and get their keys.
 Simple as that.

-## History
+## Changelog
-If you're wondering why this is version 2.0.0, it's because we've been using this tool internally for a while, and we cleaned it up for external consumption :)
+If you're wondering why this started at version 2.0.0, it's because we've been using this tool internally for a while, and we cleaned it up for external consumption :)

+Version 2.1 added a quicker TCP timeout.
+You can set this using the `DialTimeout` attribute.

 ## Contribution